 It is not necessary to check the transmission fluid level.
 A transmission fluid leak is the only reason for fluid loss.
-If a leak occurs, take your vehicle to the dealer/retailer and have it repaired as soon as possible.
+If a leak occurs, take your vehicle to a dealer/retailer and have it repaired as soon as possible.

-Change the fluid and filter at the intervals listed in Additional Required Services on page 6-6, and be sure to use the transmission fluid listed in Recommended Fluids and Lubricants on page 6-12.
+Change the fluid and filter at the intervals listed in the Maintenance Schedule.
+See Scheduled Maintenance on page 6-4.
+Be sure to use the transmission fluid listed in Recommended Fluids and Lubricants on page 6-12.